JennysJam/blog/content/blog/copygc/index.md

 date = 2023-07-10
 +++

-# Baby's 2nd garbage collector.
+# Baby's second garbage collector.

 This blog post is meant to an iteration on the tutorial and introduction to garbage collection implementation presented in [this classic blog post](https://journal.stuffwithstuff.com/2013/12/08/babys-first-garbage-collector/).
 We are still working with simple garbage collectors, but this time another one with a bit more complexity.